cis1912/website/content/lectures/lec03.md

 - Reproducible (should be easy to share)
 - Easy to understand what's going on (human readable)
 - Confidence in making changes to config
-- Resource lifecycle management (we can set parameters that manage our containers)
+- Resource lifecycle management (spinning up, tearing down and cleaning up containers)

 If we look at the example from the previous section, we can see that apart from resource lifecycle management, we have nothing else from our wishlist.